MikeFMeyer/c_coding_challenges/README.md

 # C Coding Challenges

-This project consist of multiple programs.
+This project consists of multiple programs.
 The purpose of writing these programs is to better my experience with c and to learn in the process.

 ## Installation: